mesa package

 coordinates. i.e. if you are searching for the neighbors of a given agent, True will include that agent in the results.

-get_heading(pos_1: Tuple[float, float] | ndarray[Any, dtype[float]], pos_2: Tuple[float, float] | ndarray[Any, dtype[float]]) Tuple[float, float] | ndarray[Any, dtype[float]][source]
+get_heading(pos_1: tuple[float, float] | ndarray[Any, dtype[float]], pos_2: tuple[float, float] | ndarray[Any, dtype[float]]) tuple[float, float] | ndarray[Any, dtype[float]][source]#

 Get the heading vector between two points, accounting for toroidal space.
 It is possible to calculate the heading angle by applying the atan2 function to the result.